all you need to pack for giving birth at the hospital.

 - Diplomas for any parent who has a Master's Degree or higher (if you wish to have your qualification initials included on the birth certificate)

-* It is recommended to get your birth certificates and marriage certificate translated into German.
+* It is recommended and sometimes requested to get your birth certificates and marriage certificate translated into German.
 Again you could check this with the Standesamt beforehand

 - Snacks for you and your partner or number of a food delivery service

 - Loose gown or T-shirt to give birth in